Kozphy/Note/database/sql_book/Item 2_ Eliminate Redundant Storage of Data Items.md

 ## Things to Remember
-- A goal of database normalization is the elimination of redundant data and minimizing resource use when processing data.
+- A goal of database normalization is the `elimination of redundant data and minimizing resource use when processing data`.
 - By eliminating redundant data, you eliminate insert, update, and delete anomalies.
 - By eliminating redundant data, you minimize the occurrence of inconsistent data.